foundry-vtt-community/wiki.js/development/guides/from-load-to-render.md

 Everything here should be performed using standard javascript assignment (`=`).
 Calling `update` within `prepareData` or its subsidiary methods can easily trigger an infinite loop, as that `update` call then creates another `prepareData` call.

+### prepareBaseData

+This is a good place to initialize any values that aren't stored in the database but are targets for active effects, such as creating a blank array or setting a value to 0.
+More complicated calculations should usually wait until `prepareDerivedData` after active effects have been applied, but your specific use case may disagree.

+### TypeDataModel#prepareBaseData

+If you have a system data model, you can run type-specific logic here.
+Keep in mind that you're operating within the `system` object, so you'll need to call `this.parent` to access the actual document properties, e.g. `this.parent.items` to access the items collection.

 ### ClientDocument#prepareBaseData

 Most documents do not do anything here natively; only ActiveEffect, Scene, and Token natively do things here, and ActiveEffect's handling covers a deprecated field.

-This is a good place to initialize any values that aren't stored in the database but are targets for active effects, such as creating a blank array or setting a value to 0.
-More complicated calculations should usually wait until `prepareDerivedData` after active effects have been applied, but your specific use case may disagree.

 ### ClientDocument#prepareEmbeddedDocuments